acusti/uikit/packages/appsync-fetch/README.md

 ```

 The package exports `appSyncFetch`, which takes the same arguments as
-[`window.fetch`][fetch], but with a few conveniences built-in.
-To start
+[`window.fetch`][fetch], but with a few conveniences for better ergonomics
-with, `appSyncFetch` will set all required headers, including AWS
+built-in.
+To start with, `appSyncFetch` will set all required headers,
-authorization headers, a Date header, and Content-Type.
-It will also set
+including AWS authorization headers, a Date header, and Content-Type.
+It
-`method: 'POST'` (required for all GraphQL requests).
+will also set `method: 'POST'` (required for all GraphQL requests).

 In addition, the second argument (named `init` in the window.fetch docs)
 can take a `query: string` property and a `variables: object` property,